Mary Ayubi

-Mary Ayubi is a film maker and a journalist from Afghanistan.
+Mary Ayubi is a filmmaker and journalist from Afghanistan.
 Due to her experience with the Taliban and war actions in Afghanistan, she uses media and film to document the violent actions of the Taliban and women’s rights in Afghanistan as it would pertain to violence.
 Mary now lives in Los Angeles and continues her career as a film maker by continuing research and working on a new documentary.

 Career

 Ayubi was trained to participate in film making by an organization known as AINA in 2002.
 She participated in a one-year program that led to the development of several films such as Shadows and Afghanistan Unveiled.
 These two documentaries worked to bring awareness around the world about the violence that occurs to women in Afghanistan.
 These documentaries changed Mary’s life by making her a pivotal figure in the women’s rights movement in Afghanistan.
 Considering the graphic content of the documentaries, specifically Shadows, Mary was forced to leave her country and move to Los Angeles due to threats from the Taliban.